-A transfer student is defined as any student new to UNT Dallas who graduated from high school more than one year prior to the date of anticipated enrollment and who has been enrolled at another college or university or has earned college credit prior to attendance at UNT Dallas.
+A transfer student is defined as any student new to UNT Dallas who graduated from high school and who has been enrolled at another college or university or has earned college credit prior to attendance at UNT Dallas.

 UNT Dallas evaluates credit only from generally recognized accredited academic institutions.
 Applicants must submit records of all accredited institutions attended.